SohaT7/MechaCar_Statistical_Analysis/README.md

 The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset are vehicle_weight, spoiler_angle, and AWD.
 The varaibles/coefficients vehicle_length and ground_clearance provide a random amount of variance to the mpg values in the dataset.

-Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model cannot be considered to be zero for the p-value is much less than the p-value (p-value = 5.35e-11).
+Looked at another way, some independent variables (vehicle_weight, spoiler_angle, AWD) had an effect on the dependent variable (mpg), and therefore the slope is not zero.

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+This linear model predicts the mpg of MechaCar prototypes effectively: it has an R-squared value of 71.49%, which signifies a 71.49% level of accuratly predicting the mpg values.

 ## Create Visualizations for the Trip Analysis
 Summary statistics were drawn up on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.